Mbaroudi/customer-targeting-data-pipeline/README.md

 ![Architecture Diagram](plantuml.svg)

-Replace "path/to/your/architecture_diagram.png" with the actual path to the image file in your repository or a URL if the image is hosted online.

 ## 🐳 Docker Setup
 ### Prerequisites
 Ensure Docker is installed on your system.
 If not, you can download it from Docker's official site.